 I love to start a discussion about leadership by saying, “Leadership Development doesn’t work”.
 This is indeed surprising as this is what I am passionate about, and I have invested a lot of time in training.

-What doesn’t work is of course not “Leadership“, it is “Development”.
+What doesn’t work is, of course, not “Leadership”; it is “Development”.

-Leadership is like driving
+Leadership is like driving.

 Why Leadership Development might not work

-Under pressure, we all tend to cut corners and don’t live the standard we would like to see from other people.
-Like in the military, it is not when you are in a war, that you start learning how your gun works.
+Under pressure, we all tend to cut corners and don’t live to the standard we would like to see from other people.
+Like in the military, it is not when you are in a war that you start learning how your gun works.
 You learn these habits again and again while not under pressure.

-Welcome to the exciting world of Transformational Leadership!
+Welcome to the exciting world of Leadership!

-Beer, Michael, Magnus Finnström, and Derek Schrader.
-“Why Leadership Training Fails—and What to Do about It.”
+- Beer, Michael, Magnus Finnström, and Derek Schrader.
+“Why Leadership Training Fails—and What to Do About It.”
 Harvard Business Review 94, no. 10 (October 2016): 50–57.

-Rowland, Deborah “Why Leadership Development Isn’t Developing Leaders” Harvard Business Review 94, no. 10 (October 2016).
+- Rowland, Deborah “Why Leadership Development Isn’t Developing Leaders” Harvard Business Review 94, no. 10 (October 2016).